msalson/low-recombining_regions_study/README.md

 We used the R package [lostruct](https://github.com/petrelharp/local_pca) (v.
 0.0.0.9000, [Li & Ralph 2019](https://academic.oup.com/genetics/article/211/1/289/5931130?login=false)) to detect candidate regions across the genome which can putatively harbor large structural variants such as inversions.
 The approach we used is similar as [Huang et al. 2020](https://doi.org/10.1111/mec.15428).

 We first detected and plotted genomic windows with a deviant population structure.
-The plots and the [script](https://forge.ird.fr/diade/dynadiv/structural_variants_analysis_pearl_millet/-/blob/main/Outlier_genomic_windows/Plot_outlier_genomic_windows.R?ref_type=heads) with brief description of the method can be found [here](https://forge.ird.fr/diade/dynadiv/structural_variants_analysis_pearl_millet/-/tree/main/Outlier_genomic_windows?ref_type=heads).
+The plots and the [script](https://github.com/msalson/low-recombining_regions_study/blob/main/Outlier_genomic_windows/Plot_outlier_genomic_windows.R) with brief description of the method can be found [here](https://github.com/msalson/low-recombining_regions_study/tree/main/Outlier_genomic_windows).
 We displayed below the example for chromosome 3.
 Each point is a genomic window of 100 SNPs.
 Red windows present a population structure deviant from the rest of the genome.

 <img src="./Outlier_genomic_windows/img_outliers_genomic_windows/chr3_MDS2_figS2.png" alt="Alt text" title="MDS2 chr3" width=30% height=30% >

 Based on the identification of these genomic windows with a deviant population structure, we defined candidate regions which can putatively harbor large structural variants such as inversions.

 Candidate regions were defined by clustering of the outlier genomic windows (in red above).
-The method and the scripts used for clustering and identification of the candidate regions is accessible [here](https://forge.ird.fr/diade/dynadiv/structural_variants_analysis_pearl_millet/-/blob/main/Outlier_genomic_windows/Define_candidate_regions.R).
+The method and the scripts used for clustering and identification of the candidate regions is accessible [here](https://github.com/msalson/low-recombining_regions_study/blob/main/Outlier_genomic_windows/Define_candidate_regions.R).

-The output of the script with the list of the candidate regions can be found [here](https://forge.ird.fr/diade/dynadiv/structural_variants_analysis_pearl_millet/-/blob/main/Outlier_genomic_windows/candidate_regions_spatial_dataset.csv).
+The output of the script with the list of the candidate regions can be found [here](https://github.com/msalson/low-recombining_regions_study/blob/main/Outlier_genomic_windows/candidate_regions_spatial_dataset.csv).

-The method has been implemented in a generic and adaptable R package accessible under the Gitlab repository [localPCA](https://forge.ird.fr/diade/dynadiv/inversions_detection_code/-/tree/main/localPCA), and described here: [Huynh et al.]() (to be published).
-This R package incorporates a last step which consists in concatenating the candidate regions which overlap on the same chromosome (ex: [chr3, MDS2 and MDS5](https://forge.ird.fr/diade/dynadiv/structural_variants_analysis_pearl_millet/-/blob/main/Outlier_genomic_windows/candidate_regions_spatial_dataset.csv)).
+The method has been implemented in a generic and adaptable R package accessible under the GitHub repository [localPCA](https://github.com/stella-huynh/localPCA), and described here: [Huynh et al.]() (to be published).
+This R package incorporates a last step which consists in concatenating the candidate regions which overlap on the same chromosome (ex: [chr3, MDS2 and MDS5](https://github.com/msalson/low-recombining_regions_study/blob/main/Outlier_genomic_windows/candidate_regions_spatial_dataset.csv)).
 This step is described in [Huynh et al.]() and allowed to obtain the final list of candidate regions analyzed in the study:

 | Region    | Start |   End   | Size (Mb) |